Integrative systems biology

 Prediction & experimental validation of interfaces in protein interactions

+Identifying the regions and specific residues that mediate an interaction between two proteins is critical to predicting which mutations will perturb the interaction, which interaction partners have overlapping binding regions (and are therefore mutually exclusive), and which interactions can co-exist (and thus mediate the assembly of larger protein complexes).
 Furthermore, identifying binding regions often provides additional information on the molecular function of the interaction.
-Experimental characterisation of protein interaction interfaces often involves mutational scanning or protein fragmentation, which are both laborious and highly error-prone due to possible nonspecific perturbation of the entire protein fold.
-Many protein interactions are mediated by globular domains that either bind other types of globular domains or short stretches of amino acids (so-called linear motifs) that occur in disordered regions of proteins (Figure 3).
-We develop novel approaches to predict known types of domain-domain and domain-linear motif interfaces, discover novel types of interfaces in known protein interactions, and seek to experimentally validate these predictions by designing and testing compensatory mutations in the predicted interaction interface.
+However, most current assays that provide large amounts of protein interaction data do not provide any information on how proteins interact with each other (Figure 2).
+Downstream experimental characterisation of protein interaction interfaces often involves mutational scanning or protein fragmentation, which are both laborious and error-prone due to possible nonspecific perturbation of the entire protein fold.
+Many protein interactions are mediated by globular domains that either bind other types of globular domains or short stretches of amino acids (so-called linear motifs) in disordered regions of proteins.
+We develop novel approaches to predict known types of domain-domain and domain-linear motif interfaces using sequence-based methods and explore the use of artificial intelligence-based tools such as AlphaFold to discover novel interaction interface types.
+We implemented a medium-throughput experimental platform based on bioluminescence resonance energy transfer to validate interface predictions and test the effects of mutations on protein function.

 Development of CL-MS for medium-throughput mapping of protein interaction interfaces